marcoshsq/The_Self-taught_Data_Scientist/README.md

 ### Mathematics:

-They say the hardest part in Data Science is math, but here's the fun part (for me), I'm a Bachelor of Civil Engineering and Statistics so I don't need to learn math for data science from scratch, isn't that amazing! (づ｡◕‿‿◕｡)づ (* ^ ω ^) ヽ(o＾▽＾o)ノ
+They say the hardest part in Data Science is math, but here's the fun part (for me), I'm a Bachelor of Civil Engineering and Statistics so I don't need to learn math for data science from scratch, isn't that amazing!

 Therefore, my math studies will be more focused on computational applications, and courses for review.

-**The courses here are arranged in no particular order.
+***The courses here are arranged in no particular order.***

 #### General Courses: